Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 Also be aware of is that the sudden stillness of the stationary vehicle can wake them and trigger vomiting if they were feeling nauseous… be ready!

-And the very first thing they will probably need to do is go to the toilet so your first stop when you arrive, before you do anything else, is to carry them to your chosen toilet area.
+Almost certainly, the very first thing they will need to do is go to the toilet so as soon as you arrive home, before you do anything else, is to carry them to your chosen toilet area.
+This is a great opportunity to kick start your puppy’s toilet training, so make sure you have a treat ready to reward their first toileting success!

 Bring your puppy in quietly, only introduce them to the people and dogs they need to meet today – if a meeting can easily be put off until tomorrow, do that, and give your puppy space to decompress and feel more secure.